Kometa-Team/Kometa/docs/config/tmdb.md

 ---
 # TMDb Attributes

-Configuring [TheMovieDb](https://www.themoviedb.org/) is required in order to run Plex Meta Manager.
+Configuring [TheMovieDb](https://www.themoviedb.org/) is required in order to run Kometa.

 A `tmdb` mapping is in the root of the config file.